xingliuUT/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.

 I used a combination of color and gradient thresholds to generate a binary image.
-Function `get_binary()` contains the steps I took.
+Function `get_binary()` in the code cell of the IPython notebook under the title `2.4 Binary Image` contains the steps I took.
 First, I convert the image from BGR color space into HLS color space using the `hls_select()` function.
 For the H-channel, I applied a threshold of `(20, 100)`.
 For the L- and S-channel, I didn't apply a threshold but used its raw value as input to the gradient thresholding for the next step.
 Next, I apply perspective transform to focus on the region of the graph where the road is.
 I will describe the details of this step in the next point.
 Lastly, I apply Sobel gradient thresholding in the x-direction using the `abs_sobel_thresh()` function.
 The two images that I apply grad-x thresholding on are the L- and S- channel layers and I use a kernel size of 21 and threshold values `(15, 100)`.

 The output binary image is a combination of the pixels found in H-channel color thresholding, the S- and L-channel Sobel grad-x thresholding.
 Here's an example of my output for this step.